Rekunan/osu-wiki/wiki/Tournaments/The_Roundtable/16_player_battle_royale/en.md

 ### Battle royale rules

-The battle royale will proceed as follows:
+The battle royale proceeded as follows:

 - 16 players will be randomized into two groups of 8.
 - Each group will play through 7 maps.
 After each map, the lowest scoring user will be eliminated.